Santos Dumont, Minas Gerais

+Geography

 Climate

 The average annual temperature is approximately 20 C, with the average maximum of 21 C, and the average minimum of 19 C.

 Economy

 Agriculture

 Livestock raising is the main economic activity with approximately 30,000 head of cattle and an annual production of milk of about 15000000 L.

 The region produces corn, strawberries, guava, nectaries, manioc, beans, oranges, coffee, peach and banana.

 Industry

 Santos Dumont has the Companhia Brasileira de Carbureto de Cálcio, (CBCC), which produces silicone iron and metallic silicone, exporting to several countries.

 History

 Santos Dumont is the birthplace of aviation pioneer Alberto Santos-Dumont and is named in his honour.
 Prior to the renaming the city was known as Palmira.
 The Cabangu museum, located 16 km from the centre of the city (21°25′32″S 43°40′27″W) is dedicated to his memory.
 It is located in the house where he was born and has personal objects, photos and an aviation museum.